Andrew Cuomo resigns after explosive sexual harassment report

 But while he denied any wrongdoing, Cuomo acknowledged that the fallout from the scandal left him without any choice but to step down.
 “Given the circumstances, the best way I can help now is to step aside and let government get back to governing,” he said.

+The powerful third-term Democrat had spent the last week railing against the investigation and preparing for a protracted legal fight, sending out his personal attorney to defend his actions, even as evidence emerged that he had used his office to retaliate against his victims.
+In a recorded video, Cuomo also attempted to characterize himself as an advocate for women, and in Trumpian form, claimed that his actions had been repeatedly misunderstood by his accusers.

-The powerful third-term Democrat quickly found himself facing the threat of impeachment last week after virtually all Democrats in the state, not to mention President Joe Biden himself, called for his resignation.
+Since the report was released exactly one week ago, Cuomo quickly found himself facing the threat of impeachment after virtually all Democrats in the state, not to mention President Joe Biden himself, called for his resignation.
+The White House on Tuesday said that they had not received a heads up on Cuomo’s decision before his televised announcement.

+“Our view is that this is a story about these courageous women who came forward, told their stories, shared their stories,” White House Press Secretary Jen Psaki told reporters.

 Watch a clip from Cuomo’s announcement: